 Our real name SNS platform is now accessible to users from any internet-enabled device, and we offer versions of our services and client applications that have been optimized for mobile device operating systems, including for iPhone, Android and Symbian.
 An important element of our strategy is to continue to develop new mobile applications to capture a greater share of the growing number of users that access social networking, online games, social commerce and other internet services through smart phones and other mobile devices.
 The lower resolution, functionality, and memory associated with some mobile devices make the use of our products and services through such devices more difficult and the versions of our products and services we develop for these devices may fail to prove compelling to users, manufacturers or distributors of alternative devices.
 Manufacturers or distributors may establish unique technical standards for their devices, and our products and services may not work or be viewable on these devices as a result.
 As new devices and new platforms are continually being released, it is difficult to predict the problems we may encounter in developing versions of our products and services for use on these devices and we may need to devote significant resources to the creation, support, and maintenance of such services.
-Furthermore, new social networking services may emerge which are specifically created to function on mobile platforms, as compared to our SNS platform that was originally designed to be accessed through personal computers, or PCs, and such new services, or if we are slower than our competitors in developing attractive services that are adapted for such devices, we may fail to capture a significant share of an increasingly important portion of the market for our services or lose existing users, either of which may have a material adverse effect on our business, financial condition and results of operations.
+Furthermore, new social networking services may emerge which are specifically created to function on mobile platforms, as compared to our SNS platform that was originally designed to be accessed through personal computers, or PCs, and such new services may operate more effectively through mobile devices than our own.
+If we are unable to attract and retain a substantial number of mobile device users to our products and services, or if we are slower than our competitors in developing attractive services that are adapted for such devices, we may fail to capture a significant share of an increasingly important portion of the market for our services or lose existing users, either of which ma engagement of our users and, in turn, enhancing our attractiveness to advertisers.
+Since we operate in a highly competitive market, maintaining and enhancing our brands directly affects our ability to maintain our market position.